1239 (18th June)

 Edward I’s force had been given a new weapon, the longbow.
 Made from Welsh Yew it was about six feet in length and could drive an arrow through armour.
 Used for the first time during this battle the Scottish army were defeated and many leaders captured.

-Edward had defeated Scotland and taken control of the country.
+King Edward I had succeeded in defeating Scotland and had taken control of the country.
 John Balliol had been deposed and imprisoned in the Tower of London.
-Edward had also taken the Stone of Scone and placed it in the Coronation chair in Westminster Abbey.
+Edward had also taken the Stone of Scone, the symbol of Scottish sovereignty, and placed it in the Coronation chair in Westminster Abbey.

-Edward faced opposition in parliament.
-Edward had wanted to raise an army to fight in Gascony on his behalf but Roger Bigod, Marshal of England, argued that soldiers raised should only have to fight alongside their King not in his stead.
+Edward wanted to raise an army to fight in Gascony on his behalf but Roger Bigod, Marshal of England, argued that soldiers raised should only have to fight alongside their King not in his stead.
 English magnates also resisted a new tax to raise funds for a new war with France.

 With Edward away from Scotland planning a new war with France, Scottish resistance to English rule was organised by William Wallace in the South and Andrew Moray in the North.